ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Summary and conclusions

 \section{Summary and conclusions}

-We presented and discussed a major release of photometric catalogs, collecting data from eight \textit{JWST} observational programs on six deep extra-galactic fields.
-We release a new reduction of the Abell 2744 composite mosaics, gathering the GLASS-JWST, UNCOVER, DDT2756 and GO3990 programs, and use the reductions provided by the teams of the other programs.
-NIRCam data are complemented with archival \textit{HST} images on which we perform new measurements.
+We present and discuss a major release of photometric catalogues, collecting data from eight \textrm{JWST} observational programmes on six deep extra-galactic fields.
+We created a new reduction of the Abell 2744 composite mosaics, gathering the GLASS-JWST, UNCOVER, DDT2756, and GO3990 programmes.
+For the other fields, we used the reductions provided by the teams of the other programmes.
+The NIRCam data are complemented with archival \textrm{HST} images, which we used to obtain new measurements.

-The catalogs, mainly conceived for high redshift science, include a grand-total of 531,173 objects, of which 17,359 are tagged as spurious, and 2,268 more have bad photometric measurements (flag$\geq$400, see Section \ref{flag}).
+The catalogues, mainly conceived for high-redshift science, include a grand-total of 531,173 objects, of which 18,563 are tagged as spurious and 2,217 more have bad photometric measurements (flag$\geq$400; see Sect. \ref{flag}).
 Sources were detected with \textsc{SExtractor} on stacks of the F356W and F444W mosaics of each field.
-For all the detections we provide positions in equatorial and pixel coordinates, basic morphological parameters, total fluxes and corresponding uncertainties in 16 photometric bands computed by means of the software \textsc{a-phot}, a diagnostic flag, and four photometric redshift estimates obtained with \textsc{zphot} and \textsc{EAzY}.
+For all the detections, we provide positions in equatorial and pixel coordinates, basic morphological parameters, total fluxes, and corresponding uncertainties in 16 photometric bands computed by means of the software \textsc{a-phot}, a diagnostic flag, and four photometric redshift estimates obtained with \textsc{zphot} and \textsc{EAzY}.

-We performed validation tests on the astrometry, the photometry and the photo-$z$ accuracy, comparing our catalogs against other releases and finding a general good agreement.
+We performed validation tests on the astrometry, the photometry and the photo-$z$ accuracy, comparing our catalogues against other releases and finding a general good agreement.
+We encourage the community to exploit these catalogues for any suitable scientific purpose.